gabrielclcardoso/token/README.md

 for a multisig wallet.
 This wallet who will be responsible for asigning the `MINTER` will be ran by 3 accounts and will require the signature of 2 for it to execute any transaction.

-The multisig interface chosen was [https://multisig.bnbchain.org/](https://multisig.bnbchain.org/) which integrates seamlessly with the BSC ecosystem.
+The multisig application chosen was [https://multisig.bnbchain.org/](https://multisig.bnbchain.org/) which integrates seamlessly with the BSC ecosystem.

+### Deployment

+#### Chosen tool
+The deployment was made within the Remix IDE and the deployment files used were stored in the `artifacts` directory.

+#### Chosen Explorer
+The explorer chosen for publishing was [BscScan](testnet.bscscan.com) given it is the main explorer for the BSC.

+The contract address is the following [0x8483F2554469BcB75100ee9233421021f2260D33](https://testnet.bscscan.com/address/0x8483F2554469BcB75100ee9233421021f2260D33).

+The contract was published via the remix contract verification plugin and utilizing an etherscan API key.